Tailsxz/Coin-Flip/README.md

 [Clone the Repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

 ### Knowledge gained from this project
 Further solidification on what the core node modules fs, http, url, querystring, and path provide.
 First time setting filler text within a textbox, hiding it from initial view to prevent CLS when the result of the flip has been generated and the textbox was updated.
+Since this project was mainly for learning and getting used to the core modules, I also experimented with the events module, creating my first EventEmitter.
+Then i emitted my first event and attached a listener to it!